-LIAM2 provides many different bases classes to inherit from when implementing a new function:
+Liam2 provides many different bases classes to inherit from when implementing a new function:

 - NumexprFunction: base class for functions which are implemented as-is in numexpr. eg. abs, log, exp - CompoundExpression: base class for expressions which can be expressed in terms of other "liam2" expressions. eg. min, max, zeroclip - EvaluableExpression: base class for all other expressions (those that do not exist in numexpr and cannot be expressed in terms of other liam2 expressions).
 These expressions need to be pre-evaluated and stored in a (hidden) temporary variable before being fed to numexpr, and this is what EvaluableExpression does.
 One should only inherit from this class directly if none of the below subclasses applies. - 1.
 NumpyFunction: subclass for functions which are implemented as is in Numpy.
-Should not be used directly. - NumpyCreateArray: subclass for functions which create arrays out of nothing (usually random functions). - NumpyChangeArray: subclass for functions which take an array as input and give another array as output (eg clip, round). - NumpyAggregate: subclass for aggregate functions. eg. count, min, max, std, median. - 2.
-FunctionExpr: subclass for functions. eg. trunc, lag, duration, ... - FilteredExpression: subclass for functions which have a filter argument and need to support contextual filters. eg. align, sum, avg, gini.
+Should not be used directly. - NumpyCreateArray: subclass for functions which create arrays out of nothing (usually random functions). - NumpyChangeArray: subclass for functions which take an array as input and give another array as output (eg clip, round). - NumpyAggregate: subclass for aggregate functions. eg. grpcount, grpmin, grpmax, grpstd, grpmedian. - 2.
+FunctionExpression: subclass for functions (which take one expression as argument). eg. trunc, lag, duration, ... - FilteredExpression: subclass for functions which also take a filter argument. eg. align, grpsum, grpavg, grpgini.

-LIAM2 current expressions are implemented in the following files:
+Liam2 current expressions are implemented in the following files: